-Major Christopher Roe Manager sporting events, and even other museums, seem to be embracing ever greater numbers we are not allowed to.
-Plans for a resumption of volunteer attendance now seem to be finalised, however, and I'd like to think that by the time you read this most of the volunteers will be able to attend Keswick Barracks on a fairly regular basis.
+Major Christopher Roe Manaaer attendance now seem to be finalised, however, and I'd like to think that by the time you read this most of the volunteers will be able to attend Keswick Barracks on a fairly regular basis.
 The tempo for the military did not slow down.
-We have conducted a number of audits, checks and surveys as well as consolidating the new equipment arrivals that we asked for.
+We conducted a number of audits, checks and surveys as well as consolidating the new equipment arrivals that we asked for.
 Many small, but important jobs have been attended to.
 Our remaining tasks for the year are in three main categories.
 As a precursor to everything else, firstly, we must prepare for a museum environment in the post COVID-19 world.
-This will require strict adherence to cleaning protocols, delineated routes through the facility, tracking Vale Geoff Parker Geoff passed away peacefully on 27th June 2020, aged 69 years.
+This will require strict adherence to cleaning protocols, delineated routes through the facility, tracking of visitor details and even more diligent monitoring of volunteer health and welfare protocols.
+The next stage will be the integration of a large number of new Tashco cabinets.
+The end product of this will be uniformity and a smart veneer to our displays but to remove artefacts from old cabinets, move heavy items and store them, and ensure that the new displays still fit within the overall Museum shape will take all of July and perhaps even a week or so of August.
+Therefore, regardless of COVID-19 considerations, we will remain closed to the public until this task is completed and it will be our main focus of effort after volunteers return to the Museum.
+Finally, we will return to the issue of a new daily schedule for operations, something that I had begun to consider before being interrupted by a global pandemic.
+This will result in a greater level of scrutiny by the military on safety considerations and greater awareness, of 'who is doing what, why and where' within the Museum area.
+This, too, will be impacted by COVID-19 considerations: for instance, something as simple as our regular Morning Tea cannot occur in the same way as it used to do for health reasons alone.
+All of these changes, both forced and by choice, will take time to implement and adjust to, but we will get there.
+Once again, in closing, I thank you for your patience and understanding and look forward to your return to the Museum.
+We, the military, have achieved much since the closure but the return of our volunteers with their enthusiasm, noise and sense of comradeship will be most welcome!
+Christopher Roe Manager Vale Geoff Parker Geoff passed away peacefully on 27th June 2020, aged 69 years.
 Geoff was a well loved and respected member of the Museum community who will be sadly missed.
 Having served in the CMF and Army Reserve for nearly 40 years he retired with the rank of Staff Sergeant after serving as a Rifleman, Driver and Recovery Mechanic.
 When his favorite